Introduction/ Purposes of the law

 After God delivered the Israelites from the Egyptian army and after He miraculously divided the Red Sea so that more than a million people went through the sea dry-shod God led them through the desert and they camped at Mount Sinaï, where God appeared to Moses in the burning bush.
 God fulfilled His promise yet again just as He told Moses He would (Exodus 3:7-12).
 God then told Moses to come up the mountain.
 For 40 days and 40 nights Moses was on top of Mount Sinaï and God gave Him these commandments engraved with his finger on two tablets of stone.
 While this was happening God came down in a cloud, and the people witnessed thundering, lightning flashes, the sound of the trumpet and the mountain smoking.
 God came down upon the mountain, but His appearance was veiled from the people.

 The law of God was given after God delivered the descendants of Abraham from Egypt, not before.
 The last of the Ten Plagues was called the ‘death of the firstborn’ and before the angel of death killed all the firstborn in Egypt God instituted the Passover.
 God commanded the Israelites to slaughter lambs and put the blood of the lambs on the doorposts that night.
 Because the blood was put on the doorposts and because the lambs died God overlooked and covered the sins of His people and no firstborn died in Egypt that night belonging to the Israelites, because of the Passover lambs.
 The Passover lambs in Egypt and throughout subsequent generations in Israel pointed to the work of redemption that God prepared through His only begotten Son Jesus Christ who would redeem His people from their sins by offering Himself centuries later.
 Jesus Christ is called the Passover Lamb and the Lamb who was slain, who takes away the sin of the world (John 1:29; 1 Corinthians 5:7).
 So the law of God was never given as a means to free us from the slavery of sin, the world, and the devil, but was given so that we can know the will of God and so that we can live in a way He wants.
-The covenant that God instituted at Sinaï was a covenant of grace, but as in every covenant that God instituted there were covenant obligations or ‘terms and conditions’ that His people should keep, not as a means to obtain salvation but as a rule of life and to keep good relationship with the God of the Universe.
+The covenant that God instituted at Sinaï was a covenant of grace, (some say it was a republication of the covenant of works), nevertheless, in this covenant, as in every covenant that God instituted there were covenant obligations or ‘terms and conditions’ that His people should keep, not as a means to obtain salvation but as a rule of life and to keep good relationship with the God of the Universe.
 So the law of God given by Moses, the Decalogue (or Ten Commandments) were given as a rule of life.

 The Decalogue also has other functions and purposes.
 Firstly, the Ten Commandments show us and reveal to us the nature and character of God.
-They show us what kind of a God He is and what He is like (God cannot give something more honor than Himself, He cannot commit idolatry).
+They show us what kind of God He is and what He is like (God cannot give something more honor than Himself, He cannot commit idolatry).
 God exists to glorify Himself and to enjoy Himself forever (John Piper: The Pleasures of God).
 If He didn’t, He would be committing idolatry.
 The Bible tells us that God is holy and righteous and just.
 God cannot lie (Numbers 23:19).
-He cannot steal, He cannot be greedy, dishonor His Name, etc. When we look at the Ten Commandments, we see God’s holiness and His Justice.
+He cannot steal, He cannot be greedy, dishonor His Name, etc. When we look at the Ten Commandments, we see God’s holiness and His justice.
 We see that God will by no means clear the guilty (Exodus 20:5; 34:6,7) and that he will punish those who dishonor Him.
 The law of God is good and right and holy (Romans 7:12) as God is good and right and holy.

 –Secondly, the law shows us the nature of sin and that sin is exceedingly sinful (Romans 7:13).
 The Ten Commandments give us the knowledge of sin (Romans 3:20), and they show us that we all stand guilty before God (Romans 3:19) and are therefore worthy to be punished (Romans 3:23; 6:23; Genesis 2:17).
 The Ten Commandments show us that we are helpless, carnal and sold under sin (Romans 7:14).
 The law is our schoolmaster and our tutor to show us that God is holy and we are sinful and that we desperately need a Savior (Galatians 3:24).
 The law leads and guides us to Christ, God, who can justify us by His blood and righteousness.